Only Fools and Horses: Minor cast and characters

 Jim Broadbent, who was originally considered to play Del Boy, made three appearances as DCI Roy Slater.

-The most frequent roles for guest actors in Only Fools and Horses were as Del or Rodney's one-time girlfriends, barmaids at the Nag's Head, or individuals the Trotters were doing business with.
-Del and Rodney's deceased mother, Joan, though never seen, was frequently mentioned in Del's embellished accounts of her final words or in his attempts to emotionally blackmail Rodney.
+The most frequent roles for guest actors in Only Fools and Horses were as Del Boy's or Rodney's one-time girlfriends, barmaids at the Nag's Head, or individuals the Trotters were doing business with.
+Del Boy's and Rodney's deceased mother, Joan, though never seen, was frequently mentioned in Del Boy's embellished accounts of her final words or in his attempts to emotionally blackmail Rodney.
 Her grave, a flamboyant monument, was seen occasionally.
 Their absent father, Reg, appeared once in "Thicker Than Water" (played by Peter Woodthorpe), before leaving under a cloud, never to be seen again.
 Other members of the Trotter family were rarely sighted, the exceptions being cousins Stan (Mike Kemp) and Jean (Maureen Sweeney), who attended Grandad's funeral.
 In "The Second Time Around", the woman they believed to be Auntie Rose (Beryl Cooke) turned out to be no relation at all but the woman who had moved into Rose's house some years earlier.
 After Rodney met Cassandra, her parents Alan (Denis Lill) and Pam (Wanda Ventham) became recurring characters.
 Raquel's parents, James and Audrey (Michael Jayston and Ann Lynn), appeared in "Time On Our Hands", and it was James who discovered the antique watch which made the Trotters millionaires.

 In some episodes, a guest character was essential to the plot.
-Del's ex-fiancée Pauline (Jill Baker) dominated Del's libido in "The Second Time Around", prompting Rodney and Grandad to leave.
-In "Who Wants to Be a Millionaire", Del's old business partner Jumbo Mills (Nick Stringer) wanted Del to return to Australia with him and restore their partnership, forcing Del to make a decision.
-In "Happy Returns", Del stops a young boy from running into the road and takes him home to his mother, only to discover she is an old flame from nineteen years ago, June Snell (Diane Langton); the episode revolves around whether June's daughter Debby (Oona Kirsch) is actually Del's child, complicated by the fact that Rodney is dating her.
+Del Boy's ex-fiancée Pauline (Jill Baker) dominated Del Boy's libido in "The Second Time Around", prompting Rodney and Grandad to leave.
+In "Who Wants to Be a Millionaire", Del Boy's old business partner Jumbo Mills (Nick Stringer) wanted Del Boy to return to Australia with him and restore their partnership, forcing Del Boy to make a decision.
+In "Happy Returns", Del Boy stops a young boy from running into the road and takes him home to his mother, only to discover she is an old flame from nineteen years ago, June Snell (Diane Langton); the episode revolves around whether June's daughter Debby (Oona Kirsch) is actually Del Boy's child, complicated by the fact that Rodney is dating her.
 June also appears in "A Royal Flush", attending an opera.
 An attempt by Lennox (Vas Blackwood) to rob a local supermarket set up the "hostage" situation in "The Longest Night".
-Del and Rodney spent the whole of "Tea for Three" battling each other for the affections of Trigger's niece Lisa (Gerry Cowper), who briefly reappeared in "The Frog's Legacy".
+Del Boy and Rodney spent the whole of "Tea for Three" battling each other for the affections of Trigger's niece Lisa (Gerry Cowper), who briefly reappeared in "The Frog's Legacy".
 Abdul (Tony Anholt) in "To Hull and Back" and Arnie (Philip McGough) in "Chain Gang" were responsible for setting up dubious enterprises involving the Trotters in their respective episodes.
 Tony Angelino (Philip Pope), the "singing dustman" with a speech impediment, was the key to the humour and the storyline of "Stage Fright", and EastEnders actor Derek Martin guest-starred in "Fatal Extraction".